claromes/telegramtrac/README.md

 - Streamlit Cloud
     - [ ] "sqlite3.OperationalError: database is locked" issue on long-running requests
-        - Do not displays requested data and instead  "new trac" component
+        - Do not displays requested data
     - [ ] `requirements.txt` installation on Streamlit Cloud

 ## Docs